rails/rails/guides/source/active_record_validations.md

 end
 ```

-Note that the default error messages are plural (e.g. "is too short (minimum
+NOTE: The default error messages are plural (e.g. "is too short (minimum is
-is %{count} characters)").
-For this reason, when `:minimum` is 1 you should
+%{count} characters)").
+For this reason, when `:minimum` is 1 you should provide
-provide a custom message or use `presence: true` instead.
-Similarly, when
+a custom message or use `presence: true` instead.
+Similarly, when `:in` or
-`:in` or `:within` have a lower limit of 1, you should either provide a
+`:within` have a lower limit of 1, you should either provide a custom message or
-custom message or call `presence` prior to `length`.
+call `presence` prior to `length`.
+Only one constraint option can be used at a

-NOTE: Only one constraint option can be used at a time apart from the `:minimum`
+time apart from the `:minimum` and `:maximum` options which can be combined
-and `:maximum` options which can be combined together.
+together.

 ### `numericality`